danieldanielecki/IT-ARMY-of-Ukraine-Resources-in-English/README.md

 1. Turn on your laptop or desktop computer.
 2. Turn on VPN as most channels are not available in Ukraine.
 3. Sign in to your YouTube account.
-4. Open the desired channel (see list below).
+4. Open the desired channel (see [the list below](https://github.com/danieldanielecki/IT-ARMY-of-Ukraine-Resources-in-English/blob/main/README.md#list-of-channels-to-flag)).
 5. Go to the About tab.
 6. Find the flag image and click on it.
 7. Select the appropriate violation description from the drop-down menu.